ricardo-fonseca/zpic/docs/start/compile/index.md

 If you are unable (or unwilling) to use WSL, then you can alternatively use MSYS2.
 MSYS2 is a collection of tools and libraries providing you with an easy-to-use environment for building, installing and running native Windows software.
 It is more lightweight than WSL, requiring fewer resources and working on older systems, but it is also less powerful and not as versatile as WSL.

 You can find detailed instructions [here](msys2).

-### Note regarding the Microsoft Visual C++ compiler

-The Microsoft Visual C++ compiler (MSVC) does not support the required C99 features (in particular the Complex type support which is crucial for the spectral versions of ZPIC) and so it cannot be used.